leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 A good starting preset without even using mask is often "Compress Shadows EIGF soft," then adjust the curve.

 **WORKFLOW - COLOR**
-1. Color Balance RGB - used for both Saturation & Contrast - use either same instance or separate **_COLOR_**:
+1. Color Balance RGB - used for both Saturation & Contrast - use either same instance or separate.
+OK to generally increase saturation in the shadows and decrease it in the highlights.
+   **_COLOR_**:
    Master tab:
    - Use _global vibrance_ slider to adjust overall colorfullness but if not enough, then: